 Report from Mark Vickery at Rodney Parade

-Mild, cloudy light breeze.
-Pitch looked in decent condition bit slippery on top.
+Cold, partly cloudy and light breeze.
+Pitch looked in decent condition after recent games.

 SUMMING UP OUR PERFORMANCE IN ONE STATEMENT